New Hampshire Foreign Qualification

 New Hampshire Foreign Registration for LLC

 A foreign limited liability company must obtain a Certificate of Authority from the New Hampshire Secretary of State in order to transact business.
-The Office of the Secretary of State defines what constitutes "doing business" in New Hampshire.
+New Hampshire provides a non-exhaustive list of activities that do not constitute “doing business” in lieu of defining “doing business."

 1. Establish a Registered Agent